 For a closer view of the Wilder Kaiser and its dominant and mysteriously misty peaks, I loved the high ropes course at the Hornpark St. Johann – the biggest park in the Kitzbüheler Alpen.

-On the same Harschbichl gondola route, you can reach the Via Ferrata route, where you can inch your away up and around the mountain walls with a heart-racing survey of the panorama of the Wilder Kaiser and the Lofer and Leogang Stone Mountains.
+On the same Harschbichl gondola route, you can reach the Via Ferrata route, where you can inch your way up and around the mountain walls with a heart-racing survey of the panorama of the Wilder Kaiser and the Lofer and Leogang Stone Mountains.

 READ MORE: Heights of the Kitzbüheler Horn, Austria – Climbing in the Hornpark St.Johann in Tirol